I am Maria, and I set up DoggleDog because I want to help people to get the best out of their dogs.

 I have trained with Absolute Dogs to become a certified ProDog Trainer.
 I'm always looking for new and innovative ways to train and this method uses concept training, which shapes your dog's mind and personality through games.
 Rather than teaching individual behaviours, concept training focuses on changing a dog's mental outlook and emotional balance in order for them to achieve their full potential.

-I am continually learning - I'm not happy unless I'm doing a course; many of these I study with The School of Canine Science and Canine Principles.
+I am continually learning - I'm not happy unless I'm doing a course; many of these I study with The School of Canine Science and have recently completed Michael Shikashio's Aggression in Dogs Master Course.

 I have an Advanced Diploma in Applied Animal Behaviour (canine), studied through Compass Education.